 Scope and Applicability

 This Center for Computational Toxicology and Exposure standard operating procedure (SOP) provides instruction for hepatocyte metabolic stability assay sample preparation.
 This SOP can be applied to sample preparation using both human and rodent hepatocyte suspensions.
 This assay can be used to assess hepatocyte metabolism of commercial chemicals (including drugs), environmental pollutants, and emerging contaminants.
-Resulting assay samples require subsequent quantitation of chemical concentrations using mass spectrometry.
+Resulting assay samples require subsequent quantitative analysis using ultra-high performance liquid chromatography or gas chromatography tandem mass spectrometry (UPLC-MS/MS or GC-MS/MS).
 Details about such analytical methodology are not specified in this SOP.

 Summary of Method

 This SOP is applicable to both human and rodent hepatocyte suspensions.
 An experiment is to be defined as any/all samples generated from the same vial(s) of hepatocytes on the same day.
 To measure hepatic clearance, primary cryopreserved hepatocyte suspensions are resuspended in Williams’ Media E, evaluated for viability, and adjusted to the required assay cell density.
 To start the metabolic process, hepatocytes are added to wells in 96-well plates containing test agents (TAs) diluted in pre-warmed media.
 The plates are transferred to a humidified incubator (37°C, 5% CO2) and maintained on a shaker.
-At multiple time points, the metabolic reactions of a set of samples (triplicate for each sample type) are stopped by the addition of ice-cold acetonitrile.
-No cell (ie, media only) and/or metabolically inactivated controls are included at certain time points.
-After centrifugation to pellet and remove protein and salts, the assay samples are processed to quantitate chemical concentrations using either liquid chromatography-mass spectrometry (LC/MS) or gas chromatography-mass spectrometry (GC/MS).
-The samples prepared by this assay quantitate loss of parent compound over time, in what is known as a “substrate depletion” approach.
-The targeted quantitative MS procedures used to report TA concentration are beyond the scope of this SOP.
+No cell (ie, media only) and/or metabolically inactivated controls are included.
+At multiple time points, the metabolic reactions of a set of samples (triplicate for each sample type) and controls are stopped by the addition of ice-cold acetonitrile and centrifuged to precipitate protein and salt.., The clarified samples and controls are analyzed by UPLC-MS/MS or GC-MS/MS to quantitate loss of parent compound over time, in what is known as a “substrate depletion” approach.
+The targeted quantitative MS procedures used to report TA concentration are described in I-CCED-ETTB-SOP-3632-0, Assessing Per- and Polyfluoroalkyl Substances (PFAS) Solution Quality and Presence Using Ultra-High-Performance Liquid Chromatography (UPLC)-Tandem Mass Spectrometry (MS/MS), and (GC-MS/MS SOP).

 Definitions/Acronyms